-Oil and dirt build up makes pores appears larger, as it stretches them slightly.
+Oil and dirt build up make pores appear larger as it stretches them.

-Here are tips for clearing your pores and keeping them clear:
+Here is how to clear your pores and keep them clear:

 - Do a double cleanse in the evening.
 The first will remove make up and the day’s build up.
-The 2nd will really clean your skin.
+The second will really clean your skin!

-- Use a cleanser with AHA’s and/or BHA’s, which actually dissolve oil and dead skin cells instead of just moving them around.
-They also get right into and deeply cleanse pores, not just the surface of your skin.
+- Use a cleanser with AHA’s and/or BHA’s that dissolve oil and dead skin cells.
+These acids also get right into and deeply cleanse pores – not just the surface of your skin.

-- Important tip - very often your moisturizer can be the hidden culprit.
+- IMPORTANT TIP – your moisturizer may be the hidden culprit.
 The best cleansers and exfoliators can’t do their jobs properly if the wrong moisturizer negates their benefits.
-Often, by getting this step right, you will finally clear your skin up properly.
-Use an oil free, non comedogenic moisturizer, and see the difference this can make to your skin quite quickly.
+Often by getting this step right, you will finally clear your skin…

 This step refines pores and helps to prevent breakouts, get rid of blackheads, and brighten your complexion!

-- Use a product with 2% salicylic acid daily.
-With this consistent but gentle exfoliation, pores will clear quickly and continue to refine as you keep using it.
+- With this consistent but gentle exfoliation, pores will clear quickly and continue to refine as you keep using it

-- Salicylic acid controls and rebalances oil production, which keeps pores smaller.
-This also helps prevent breakouts and blackheads.
+- This also helps prevent breakouts and blackheads.

-- Optional – a heavier peel done monthly can also make a big difference in the appearance of pores, acting like a 'boost' to clear skin by sloughing off a good layer.
-Either glycolic or salicylic acid work well, for more details and help you can read my ultimate guide to home skin peels here.
+- Optional – a heavier peel done monthly can also make a big difference in the appearance of pores, acting like a “boost” to clear skin by sloughing off a good layer!

 - Sun damage breaks down the structure of skin and dries it out.
-The rays get deep into the structural layers and affect collagen.
-Skin looses it's flexibility, support, and ‘springiness' - pores can’t bounce back as well and may stay that way
+The rays get deep into the structural layers and affect collagen – skin loses flexibility, support and ‘springiness’ – so pores can’t “bounce back” as well

 - Too much heavy make up – this can sit in pores and make them appear larger, drawing attention to them!
 Plus if not removed thoroughly it will lead to blockages.

-- This goes for sunscreen too - it's important to always wear it, but choose one that’s formulated for the face as body creams are generally thicker and oilier
+- Same goes for sunscreen – it is important to wear it, but choose one that’s formulated for the face as body creams are generally thicker and oilier

-The steps to minimize pores are fairly simple, but they do work!
+These steps on how to minimize pores may seem simple, but they do work!

-Once your skin is refined and clear, even if you can still see your pores due to their natural size, they are much easier to make disappear with a few tricks.
+Once your skin is refined and clear and pores are smaller – they are much easier to make disappear with a few tricks.

-Watch this video for the best way to do this (Gossmakeupartist is excellent!).
-It’s a quick video demo that can make a big difference in the appearance of your skin:
+Watch this video to see how (Gossmakeupartist is excellent!)… It’s a quick demo that can make a big difference in the appearance of your skin!